 We know that a patient who is comforted and emotionally supported experiences less stress and tends to heal faster.
 To ensure patient comfort and safety, we ask that visitors respect our guest policy.
+We also provide visitor information specific to Hassenfeld Children’s Hospital at NYU Langone.

 Who Can Visit